 Does your business have a DUNS number?
 If it doesn’t, you are missing out.
 A DUNS number is exceptionally helpful.
+There are any number of things a DUNS number helps you do.
 But what is a DUNS number, anyway?

 A DUNS number is Dun & Bradstreet’s unique identifier for your company.
 If your company is Joe’s Pizzeria, there may be one in Oshkosh and another in Hicksville and creditors won’t be able to tell them apart.

 Enter the DUNS number.
 With this unique ID, creditors can punch your information into a search for company information.
 If a creditor doesn’t know your DUNS number, they can find it on the D&B website.
 D&B keeps a large database – large, as in hundreds of millions of companies.
 Databases need unique identifiers (called a ‘primary key’ in the lingo).
 The DUNS number is the primary key which D&B uses to find your company amidst millions of other companies.

 So without further ado, here are 3 things you can do with a DUNS number.